 The Division of Mass Transit of the South Carolina Department of Transportation (SCDOT) coordinates public transportation services throughout the state.
 This agency's duties extend to oversight of the distribution of all state and federal mass transit funds, the development and implementation of regional transit plans, and monitoring of grants.
 Although public transit has traditionally been limited primarily to urban areas in South Carolina, in recent years there has been a growing interest in expanding service even to some rural areas.
 Although the term 'mass transit' typically brings a city bus system to mind, it actually encompasses a variety of providers offering a range of services.
-These services include not only municipal transit systems, but also more specialized services; from the typical fixed route system providing the general public transportation to employment, shopping, or other daily activities, and public transit is an increasingly important component in our region's transportation system.
+These services include not only municipal transit systems, but also more specialized services; from the typical fixed route system providing the general public transit is an increasingly important component in our region's transportation system.
 The Council of Aging also offers door-to-door services in some circumstances.